Home » San Diego » Tips for visiting San Diego Zoo with kids

 • Ensure your kid is wearing sneakers because exploring the zoo requires a lot of walking (and some climbing)

-• Usually, kids up to five years or so have trouble with all the walking required to explore San Diego Zoo.
+• Usually, kids up to five years or so struggle with all the walking required to explore the San Diego Zoo.
 Consider bringing a stroller or renting one at the attraction.

 • If your child loves taking photographs, don’t miss ‘Rex, the Lion’ at the zoo’s entrance.
 It is a massive metal lion standing on one paw.

-• At the entrance, note down the various animal show timings, and keep them in mind while planning your walking route through the zoo.
+• At the entrance, note the various animal show timings and remember them while planning your walking route through the zoo.

-• Take the 35-minute free guided bus tour as soon as you enter the zoo.
-It helps you understand the layout of the attraction and plan your walking route.
+• Take the 35-minute free guided bus tour when you enter the zoo.
+It helps you understand the attraction’s layout and plan your walking route.

 • San Diego Zoo has around 25 food and drink outlets.
 Take a break at regular intervals so that the family stays recharged.

-• The Skyfari is an aerial tram that goes from the entrance of the zoo to its back.
+• The Skyfari is an aerial tram from the zoo’s entrance to its back.
 Your child will love spotting the animals from the top.

 • The free Kangaroo Bus service has four stops and is a great transport option within the zoo.
 Look out for bus stops marked with a yellow Kangaroo Bus banner.